 A great dialogue about speech analytics and predictive analytics followed the presentations.
 For some, speech analytics showed that about 30% of their call time is silence.
 Rob Judson offered that HomeServe has been to get call silence is down to single digits by utilizing the technology to help identify training and coaching opportunities.

-Predictive analytics is presenting intelligence about the call to agents in real time based on speech, IVR selection and knowledge about the customer in the CIS system, such as a high bill or recent outage.
-This is another technology that helps deliver an excellent customer experience.
+Predictive analyticspresents intelligence about the call to agents in real time based on speech, IVR selection and knowledge about the customer in the CIS system.
+This includes a high bill or recent outage.
+The technology helps deliver an excellent customer experience.

-Finally, the attendees discussed the importance of ensuring agents are involved in the entire process, inviting them to participate in focus groups for example, encourages employee buy-in, and helps ensure the success of these new technologies in the meeting the actual goal of improving the customer experience.
+Finally, the attendees discussed the importance of ensuring agents are involved in the entire process, inviting them to participate in focus groups for example.
+Employee buy-in is encouraged, helping ensure the success of these new technologies to meet the actual goal of improving the customer experience.